-Austria was one of six European Union member states that warned the European Commission last week against halting the deportation of rejected Afghan asylum seekers arriving in Europe despite the Taliban’s advances.
-Since then, three of the six – Denmark, Germany and the Netherlands – have reversed course.
+Austria was one of six EU countries that insisted last week on their right to forcibly deport rejected Afghan asylum seekers.
+Three of the countries — Denmark, Germany and the Netherlands — have since changed course.

 The Oesterreich newspaper published an opinion poll showing up to 90% of respondents backed the Austrian government’s line.

 It linked the support to a high-profile criminal case in June in which four Afghans in Vienna are suspected of drugging and raping a 13-year-old girl who lost consciousness and died.